Zend_Service_Twitter provides a client for the

 store the serialized object to a database, and unserialize it at retrieval time before passing the objects

-.
-The Zend_Oauth
+into Zend_Service_Twitter.
+The Zend_Oauth documentation

 demonstrates the workflow and objects involved.